bikrambora/devlabs2018/README.md

 # DevDay Lab: Build and Run a Containerized Web Application using Docker and Amazon Elastic Container Service (ECS)

-In this lab we will learn how to build and run a containerized application.
+In this lab we will learn how to build and run a containerised application.
 We will then use the Amazon Elastic Container Service to host and run this container in the Cloud.

-This is the architecture the lab will be using.
+The diagram below illustrates the architecture the lab will be using.
 There is currently a version of this architecture deployed for you in the cloud.
 In this lab we will be deploying a new version of our containerized application onto this cluster.

 ![](media/overview-lab.png)